TULSA, Okla — First-time homeowner Rebecca Rolseth can't wait to move into the little house she bought in late August.

 "That was not disclosed when I bought the house," she said.

-A Code Enforcement officer did provide two dumpsters to haul away the trash and overgrowth, but before she could fill the dumpsters others loaded them up with their trash and even old mattresses.
+A code enforcement officer provided two dumpsters to haul away the trash and overgrowth, but before she could fill them, others loaded them up with their trash and even old mattresses.

 "Really, all I need is one more dumpster," Rolseth said, "and another week or two, and I can have it finished."

-She told 2 News her small sedan isn't big enough to haul the brush piles to the City's green waste center.
+She told 2 News her car isn't big enough to haul the brush piles to the green waste center.

 The code concern isn't the only Rolseth has with the City since buying her home.
-She's also at a loss for why it refunded her October water bill payment then turned around and shut off her water for non-payment.
+She's also unsure why the city refunded her October water bill payment and then shut off her water for non-payment.

-She called the Problem Solvers when she could not get anyone from the City to explain what why it happened.
+She called the Problem Solvers when she could not get anyone from the City to explain what happened.

 She showed us her email receipt for the City accepting her payment and the City's email refunding that payment.
 It does not say why it was refunded.